C# / .NET Developer Tutorial

 For Google-like surfaces, reliability usually depends more on delivery infrastructure than parser quality.

-How many requests can I send before getting blocked?
+How many requests can I make before getting blocked?

 Why use async job polling instead of one long request?

-Polling separates enqueue from execution, improves reliability, and prevents client-side timeout bottlenecks.
+Polling separates enqueue from execution, improves reliability, and makes retries, pagination, and timeout handling easier when search collection is part of a scheduled workload.

 Conclusion